apple/foundationdb/html/_sources/backups.rst.txt

 ``discontinue``
 ---------------

 The ``discontinue`` subcommand is only available for backups that were started with the continuous (``-z``) option.
-Its effect is to discontinue the continous backup.
+Its effect is to discontinue the continuous backup.
 Note that the subcommand does *not* abort the backup; it simply allows the backup to complete as a noncontinuous backup would.

 ::